|

 Somewhere along the line he discovered that soul music didn't end in 1969

-and got a taste for 1970s releases, including things like Rare Pleasure,
+and got a taste for 1970s releases, including things like Rare Pleasure

-continues to this day.
+this day.

 Fast forward a few years to the late '80s at a soul event put on by Yogi